swcarpentry/python-novice-inflammation/09-cmdline.md

 In order to do that,
 we need to make our programs work like other Unix command-line tools.
 For example,
-we may want a program that reads a data set and prints the average inflammation per patient:
+we may want a program that reads a dataset and prints the average inflammation per patient.
+We can execute a shell command in a Python interpreter by starting the line with a `$`.
+This tells the interpreter execute the line in the shell.
+The following line is called from a Python interpreter such as the Juypter Notebook and executes the Python program readings.py in the shell (with some additional command line arguments).
+This program does exactly what we want - it prints the average inflammation per patient for a given file.

 ~~~
 $ python readings.py --mean inflammation-01.csv